ConorFWild/pandda_2_gemmi/docs/debugging.md

 # Debugging PanDDA 2

-## Minimum Requirements for Good PanDDA Performance
+## Minimum Requirements For Good PanDDA Performance

 PanDDA 2 is able to find low occupancy ligands by combining information from multiple crystallographic datasets.
 As such having a set of near-homogenous crystal structures is required.
 Although sufficient homogeneity for good PanDDA 2 results varies, good guidelines are: